 - ipconfig /flushdns

-- Close command prompt after executing these commands, And restart windows 10.
+- Close the command prompt after executing these commands, And restart windows 10.

-- Now again open chrome browser, check if there is no more dns_probe_finished_nxdomain error.
+- Now again open the chrome browser, check if there is no more dns_probe_finished_nxdomain error.

 Reinstall the network drivers

-Again sometimes incompatible, corrupted network (WiFi) adapter driver also causes problem connecting to network & internet.
-Let’s update or reinstall network adapter driver with the latest version.
+Again sometimes incompatible, corrupted network (WiFi) adapter driver also causes problems connecting to network & internet.
+Let’s update or reinstall the network adapter driver with the latest version.

-- Press “Windows Logo” + “X” keys on the keyboard Click on “Device Manager”
+- Press the “Windows Logo” + “X” keys on the keyboard Click on “Device Manager”

-- This will list all installed device driver list on your PC
+- This will list all installed device drivers list on your PC

 - Search for the network adapter/drivers from the device list,